sksarankumar2005/MLOPS/README.md

 ## Overview

-GrievX is a Tamil-first AI-powered public grievance resolution platform designed to help citizens report and track public issues quickly and efficiently.
+GrievX is a first AI-powered public grievance resolution platform designed to help citizens report and track public issues quickly and efficiently.

 The platform allows citizens to submit complaints using:
 - Text